pivotal/docs-tap/api-auto-registration/troubleshooting.hbs.md

 3. If you installed the API Auto Registration package as standalone, you must update the `api-auto-registration-values.yaml` and then update the package.
    Place the PEM encoded certificate into the `ca_cert_data` key of the values file.
 See [Install API Auto Registration](installation.hbs.md).
-   Then, you must run the following command to update the package.
+   Run the following command to update the package.

    ```console
    tanzu package installed update api-auto-registration --version <API_AUTO_REGISTRATION_VERSION> --namespace tap-install --values-file api-auto-registration-values.yaml
    ```

    You can find the available api-auto-registration versions by running:

    ```console
    tanzu package available list -n tap-install | grep 'API Auto Registration'
    ```